deltaray-io/mesosim-docs/docs/job-definition-reference.md

 ```

-Margin (new in version 2.8):Margin field controls the margin calculation used during the simulation.The Reg-T margin model enables the calculation and capturing of the margin requirement of complex options positions based on CBOE's Margin Manual.
-The margin requirement for each position is calculated in every simulation step and made accessible to the user through the pos_margin variable.
-The sum of all position margins is used to calculate the account margin, which is provided by the acc_margin variable.The PM-Like margin model tries to approximate brokerages' Portfolio Margin mode by projecting the Risk Graph's T+0 line to the user-specified boundaries (haircuts).
-The Portfolio Margin calculation is a highly complex subject and brokerages do not fully disclose their calculations, therefore the calculated margin using this mode is only an approximate.SimSettings.Margin.Model:When SimSettings.Margin set to null or SimSettings.Margin.Model set to "None" , no margin calculation is performed, and the margin variables will not be populated.
+#####  Margin (new in version 2.8):
+Margin field controls the margin calculation used during the simulation.

+The Reg-T margin model enables the calculation and capturing of the margin requirement of complex options positions
+based on CBOE's Margin Manual.
+The margin requirement for each position is calculated in every simulation step and
+made accessible to the user through the `pos_margin` variable.
+The sum of all position margins is used to calculate
+the account margin, which is provided by the `acc_margin` variable.

+The PM-Like margin model tries to approximate brokerages' Portfolio Margin mode by projecting the Risk Graph's T+0 line
+to the user-specified boundaries (haircuts).
+The Portfolio Margin calculation is a highly complex subject and brokerages
+do not fully disclose their calculations, therefore the calculated margin using this mode is only an approximation.

+- <b>SimSettings.Margin.Model</b>: <br/>When SimSettings.Margin set to null or SimSettings.Margin.Model set to "None" , no margin calculation is performed, and the margin variables will not be populated.
 When set to "RegT" margin calculations are executed based on CBOE's Margin Manual.
 When set to "PMLike", then margin calculations are done using T+0 Risk Graph.

-SimSettings.Margin.HouseMultiplier:Reg-T Margin enables Brokers to increase the margin requirement for positions.Additionally, sometimes PM requirements are increased by the brokerage.The SimSettings.Margin.HouseMultiplier variable enables users to model the heightened margin requirements set by brokers by multiplying the margin calculation's result with the user-provided multiplier.
-The default value is 1.0.SimSettings.Margin.RegTMode:CBOE's Reg-T manual defines two calculation modes for complex options positions:1) CBOEVanilla: The margin requirement is calculated by the predefined rules2) CBOEPermissive: The vanilla margin calculation's result is reduced by the proceeds of the short sales of complex positions' legs whenever the Margin Manual allows.Based on our experience, the brokers tend to use the Permissive mode with a House Multiplier of 1.2-1.5 based on their current risk assessment.
+- <b>SimSettings.Margin.HouseMultiplier</b>: <br/> Reg-T Margin enables Brokers to increase the margin requirement for positions.Additionally, sometimes PM requirements are increased by the brokerage.The SimSettings.Margin.HouseMultiplier variable enables users to model the heightened margin requirements set by brokers by multiplying the margin calculation's result with the user-provided multiplier.
+The default value is 1.0.
+- <b>SimSettings.Margin.RegTMode</b>: <br/>CBOE's Reg-T manual defines two calculation modes for complex options positions:1) CBOEVanilla: The margin requirement is calculated by the predefined rules2) CBOEPermissive: The vanilla margin calculation's result is reduced by the proceeds of the short sales of complex positions' legs whenever the Margin Manual allows.Based on our experience, the brokers tend to use the Permissive mode with a House Multiplier of 1.2-1.5 based on their current risk assessment.

-SimSettings.Margin.PMConfig:This field enables setting the upper and lower bounds for the PM Approximation.
+- <b>SimSettings.Margin.PMConfig</b>: <br/>This field enables setting the upper and lower bounds for the PM Approximation.
 The highest PnL drop within this range is used to determine the PM requirement:

 ```json
 "PMConfig": {